CSUMB-SP17-CST438/project2-h2-josmith/README.md

 ### I would say it needs a lot of UI work, but in 2 weeks, I'm happy with it.
 ### I think one of the big things that I would improve is the bot

+# Part2
+### I left the team the same since I liked it.
+I did change the font style to look more like a news paper.
+### One of the thinks I would change was the New API i used for part 2 of the project.
+It sends SMS to my phone by sending text
+### from the bot.
+It doesn't require a phone number sice it can onlt send to development phones that are put in the twilio account
+### I would also make the screen auto scroll, but I didn't get around to it.
+### Lastly, I lost a point because the database recorded messages that were sent when the user wasn't loged in.
+### when the user loged back in the messages were viewable.
+I fixed that problem.

 Some starter code for React on Flask.